Data Collector quickstart guide

 This guide takes you through all the tasks that you can perform using the Data Collector.
 If you are looking to installing the for the first time, see Install and set up Data Collector.

-Note: When extracting data from cloud providers, the data collectors are run from the environment using secure read-only credentials provided by the customer.
+Note that when extracting data from cloud providers, Capacity Planner the data collectors are run from the environment using secure read-only credentials provided by the customer.
 This avoids unnecessary network transfer, the need to upgrade and maintain on-premise data collectors, and ensures that data collection is always at the most up-to-date release.

 The Collection Manager is the main control panel for the Data Collector.
 Using Collection Manager, you can: